 In the June 26th 1970 Button letter he stated "The Map coupled with the code will tell you where the bomb is set*.
 It is clear the bomb was to be set in San Francisco, the target for the majority of his communications and ire toward police.
-The code provided the inches (5 to be exact) and the map was to provide the radians, to be set at Mag.
-N (magnetic north) from his zero point clockwise.
+The code provided the inches and radians value, and the map was to provide the magnetic north value of 17 degrees in 1970 (to be set at Mag.
+N" - magnetic north - from his zero point clockwise).
 This was plainly evident when he provided the extra two clues in the following Little List letter on July 26th 1970.

 The bus bomb diagram in the April 20th 1970 letter (shown above) depicted a school bus traveling from north to south in the morning, next to a steep embankment, with the sun rising to the east.
 This location is just 230 feet from Ingleside Police Station.
 School buses traveling from the northern and eastern edge of San Francisco to St.Thomas More Catholic School would travel the Southern Freeway, passing only 210 feet from Ingleside Police Station.
 From this location the bus would be traveling south in the morning to begin classes for the day, the sun would be rising from the east, and this location has a steep embankment mirroring exactly his bus bomb diagram of April 20th 1970.
 This portion of the Southern Freeway is flanked by the parking lot at the City College of San Francisco.
 This parking lot is the ideal location to access the embankment without parking on the freeway.